dortania/OpenCore-Multiboot/README.md

 # Multiboot with OpenCore

 Hello there!
-Looks like you're trying to get macOS and `$(OtherOS)` installed on your system, but you also do not want to mess `$(OtherOS)` or macOS in the process.
+Looks like you're trying to get macOS and `[OtherOS]` installed on your system, but you also do not want to mess `[OtherOS]` or macOS in the process.
 You will be guided here through a multitude of steps to achieve just that while keeping the OS setups as unaffected as possible.

 ## Firmware Types